kuharan/Lambda-Layers/README.md

 # Lambda-Layers

 A collection of AWS Lambda layers for Python.

-Looking for developers and open source contributors for building layers in other Python versions.
-If interested, please send me PRs for the same.
+I am actively seeking developers and open source contributors to help build layers in other Python versions.
+If you're interested, please send me your pull requests.

 ## Milestones :triangular_flag_on_post:
 - 10 forks :heavy_check_mark: `23rd Apr 2022`